Teknikio/pxt-docs/README.md

 - Visit localhost:3232/docs

 - Edit a Markdown file `.md`.
 You can use a code editor like VSCode to view a preview as you edit the file.

+- Once your edits are complete, open a pull request to master.
+After it's been merged, follow the steps below to deploy new changes.

+# How to deploy new changes

 - Once the changes are ready, run